 “I think we’re definitely going to be finishing in the top half and be away from the Million Pound Game.

-The Red Devils fixtures see them host Widnes Vikings, Toronto Wolfpack and Toulouse Olympique at the AJ Bell Stadium and this means the side avoid any long distance travelling which Turgut believes does benefit the side.
+The Red Devils fixtures see them host Widnes Vikings, Toronto Wolfpack and Toulouse Olympique at the The Salford Stadium and this means the side avoid any long distance travelling which Turgut believes does benefit the side.

 “Even though your performance might not be affected directly, obviously things like fatigue might impact you when you need to travel.